-Introduction Thi dire ser s subsection describes how to avoid that IP addresses you can ectly connect to (e.g. the AST570), are passed over to the Proxy ver.
-Ho [,] ma the wever, this option can only be used if the Proxy servers are nually configured, i.e. are not automatically configured, i.e. if Proxy servers are known by name, and port.
+Introduction This subsection describes how to avoid that IP addresses you can directly connect to (e.g. the AST570), are passed over to the Proxy server. ma wever, this option can only be used if the Proxy servers are nually configured, i.e. are not automatically configured, i.e. if Proxy servers are known by name, and port.
 Disabling Proxying for 1.
 Select 'Edit' from the toolbar.
 Netscape Navigator 2.
 Select 'Preferences'.
 3. In the 'Category' box select Advanced, Proxies.
 4. Under 'Manual Proxies', click the view button.
 5. In the Exceptions box, add the IP address of your AST570 , or the IP subnetwork address pool.
 Disabling Proxying for 1.
 Select 'Tools' from the toolbar.
 Internet Explorer 2.
 From the pop-up menu select 'Internet Options'.
 3. In the 'Internet Options' window, select the 'Connections' tab.
 4. Click the 'LAN Settings' button.
 5. In the 'Proxy Server' box, check the 'Bypass Proxy servers for local addresses' box, and click 'Advanced'.
 6. In the 'Exceptions' settings, add the AST570 IP address, or the IP subnetwork address pool.
-Web browser versions Sin sett abo info ce several versions of these Web browsers exist, the proxy ings might be located in other menus than the ones described ove.
+Web browser versions sett abo ce several versions of these Web browsers exist, the proxy ings might be located in other menus than the ones described ove.
 Consult the documentation of your Web browser for more prmation on proxy settings.